buildit/fabricator-pipeline/README.md

 * Add the SSH key file (.pem) with the following name:
   * **key.pem**

+### Project Build Specification

+The Codebuild service will utilize the **buildspec.yml** file to build, package, and deploy the target application.

+Please ensure that the *buildspec.yml* is configured and available in the project root directory of your target Git project.

+The following environment variables are made available to the Codebuild container which can be used in the buildspec.yml as needed:

+* WEB_SERVER_IP : The **private** IP address of the EC2 web server
+* SSH_KEY_S3_BUCKET : The name of the S3 bucket where SSH key file is stored
+* SSH_KEY_FILE : The name of the encrypted SSH key file which can be used to SSH in to the EC2 web server

 ## Build

 ### 1. Setup Remote State Management